YottaDB/YDBDoc/MessageRecovery/errors.rst

 NETFAIL, Failure of Net operation

-Run Time Error: This indicates that a network failure occurred but it could not be traced to any current activity.
+Run Time Error: This indicates that a network failure occurred and that it could not be traced to any current activity.

 Action: If the problem persists, contact the group responsible for database operations on your network.